 Finally, it is possible to choose the type of analysis to be performed using the menus on the left:

 Pathway options: which type of analysis do you want to perform?
 Which status do you want to display?
 At which lipid level?
 And against which subset of lipid data?
-Which groups do you want to compare?
+Which conditions do you want to compare?

 Pathway calculation: which detection threshold do you want to use?
 Do you have paired data?